 If your loved one is in need of specialized senior living options, your first thought may be to care for them yourself.
 While in-home care may be a viable option in terms of providing mom or dad the care they need, keep in mind that it comes at a price.

-There are a lot of hidden costs that you may be unaware of, not to mention the physical and emotional toll it can take.
+There are a lot of hidden costs you may be unaware of — not to mention the physical and emotional toll this responsibility can have.
 Add to your understanding of in-home care with the following tips.

-Tip #2: Unexpected Costs and Extra Work
+Unexpected Costs and Extra Work

-Caring for a loved one yourself can become expensive.
-If your loved one has a special health condition, you’ll need to purchase certain medical products, caregiving products, medicine and more to confidently look after their needs.
+Caring for a loved one yourself can quickly become expensive.
+If your loved one has a special health condition, you may need to purchase certain medical products, caregiving products, medicine and more to confidently look after their needs.

-There is a likely chance that your living expenses will rise due to having another person living in your home.
-Be sure to calculate these changes to your living expenses, and account for any time you might spend away from work throughout the period you’d be looking after your loved one.
+There is a likely chance that your living expenses will rise due to having another person living in your home, not to mention the extra work that’ll come with trying to navigate the health care system.
+Be sure to calculate these changes to your living expenses and account for any time you might spend away from work throughout the period you’d be looking after your loved one.

-Tip #3: Added Emotional Stressors
+Added Emotional Stressors

-Tip #4: Consider A Senior Living Community
+Consider A Senior Living Community